 One of the nice things about Theodore is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Theodore is a very ethnically-diverse town.
 The people who call Theodore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Theodore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Theodore include Irish, Dutch, English, and French .
+Important ancestries of people in Theodore include Irish, French , English, and Italian.

 The most common language spoken in Theodore is English.
 Other important languages spoken here include Spanish and Vietnamese.